 ❌ Mesh liner isn’t very cosy

 The mattress and stand come included with this stylish, contemporary Moses basket.
 That means it’s excellent value for money.
-Despite being robust for night time sleeping, it’s also light enough to move around the house during daytime.
-It has a ventilated, hypo-allergenic base to promote airflow, plus a luxurious quilted mattress and breathable mesh cotton lining.
-Accordingly, it’s easy to remove for washing.
-The two-height stand can be used in both fixed and rocking mode.
+Despite being robust for nighttime sleeping, it’s light enough to move around the house easily.
+The ventilated, hypo-allergenic base promotes airflow, and the luxurious quilted mattress has a breathable mesh cotton lining that’s easy to remove for washing.
+The stand has two settings so you can use it in fixed and rocking modes.

-Overall, the Shnuggle Dreami is quite large compared to other Moses baskets.
-For this reason, you might need a bit more room for this one.
-Nevertheless, that means more space for your baby.
-It’s easy to wipe clean in the event of nappy leaks or milk explosions which are, of course, inevitable.
+The Shnuggle Dreami is quite large compared to other Moses baskets.
+Therefore, it’s best suited to parents with plenty of space.
+But it’s easy to wipe clean in the event of nappy leaks or milk explosions which are, of course, inevitable.

-Kate Wills, mum to Blake, three months, is impressed overall.
-“It’s very easy to set up, for example – you just need a screwdriver – and the design is definitely different to a traditional Moses basket,” she says.
-“It’s made of white plastic, which makes it easier to clean, and it would look good in a more modern home or for someone who likes a minimalist aesthetic.
-That also means it’s light and quiet to move around, yet it feels sturdy.”
+Tester Kate Wills is mum to Blake, three months.
+Overall, this Moses basket impressed her.
+“It’s very easy to set up – you just need a screwdriver – and the design is definitely different to a traditional Moses basket,” she says.
+“It’s made of white plastic, which makes it easier to clean, and means it would suit a modern home or someone who likes a minimalist aesthetic.
+It’s also light and quiet to carry around, yet it feels robust and sturdy.”